nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 > GPU: NVIDIA GeForce RTX 3090

 ## Necessary Supplementary Downloads
-As some of the necessary configuration files, including .xlsx and .npy files can not be uploaded to the github, we upload these files to the clouds.
-Anyone trying to run these codes need to download the necessary files.
+As some of the necessary configuration files, including .xlsx and .npy files can not be uploaded to GitHub, we upload these files to the cloud.
+Anyone trying to run these codes needs to download the necessary files.
 ### Download initial UAV positions (necessary)
 > To make the codes reproducible, you need to download the initial positions of UAVs we used in the experiment from https://cloud.tsinghua.edu.cn/f/c18807be55634378b30f/ or https://drive.google.com/file/d/1q1J-F2OAY_VDaNd1DWCfy_N2loN7o1XV/view?usp=sharing.
-Upzip the download files to [./Configurations/](./Configurations).
+Unzip the download files to [./Configurations/](./Configurations).
-### Download Trained Meta Parameters (alternative, but if using meta learning without training again, then necessary)
+### Download Trained Meta Parameters (alternative, but if using meta-learning without training again, then necessary)
 > Since the total size of meta parameters is about 1.2GB, we have uploaded the meta parameters to https://cloud.tsinghua.edu.cn/f/2cb28934bd9f4bf1bdd7/ and https://drive.google.com/file/d/1QPipenDZi_JctNH3oyHwUXsO7QwNnLOz/view?usp=sharing.
 You need to download the file from either two links and unzip them to [./Meta_Learning_Results/meta_parameters/](./Meta_Learning_Results/meta_parameters/)if you want to use the trained meta parameters.
 Otherwise, you need to train the meta parameters again (directly run [Meta-learning_all.py](./Meta-learning_all.py))
 ### Download Meta Learning Loss Functions Pictures (alternative)
-> The loss function pictures of meta learning are available on https://cloud.tsinghua.edu.cn/f/fc0d84f2c6374e29bcbe/ and https://drive.google.com/file/d/1cdceleZWyXcD1GxOPCYlLsRVTwNRWPBy/view?usp=sharing.
+> The loss function pictures of meta-learning are available on https://cloud.tsinghua.edu.cn/f/fc0d84f2c6374e29bcbe/ and https://drive.google.com/file/d/1cdceleZWyXcD1GxOPCYlLsRVTwNRWPBy/view?usp=sharing.
 You can store them in [./Meta_Learning_Results/meta_loss_pic/](./Meta_Learning_Results/meta_loss_pic/)

 ## Quick Start
 ### Simulate SCC under one-off UEDs